kubevirt-ui/kube-gateway-operator/README.md

 ## Deploy

-For more information about deployment options see the [detached deployment](/docs/deploy.md) doc.
+For more information about deployment options see the [deploy](/docs/deploy.md) doc.

 ```bash
 # Deploy the operator, RBAC roles and CRDs